What could you possibly gain from sitting in your kayak and paddling around?

 c.
 Kayaking Gives You a Full Body Workout

-Everyone needs to be physically active for at least 30 minutes a day.
+To improve your physical health, everyone needs to be physically active for at least 30 minutes a day.
 The exercise should raise your heart rate and put all your muscles to use.

 Although you paddle while seated in a kayak, you would be surprised to know the muscles that you use.